exercism/v3/languages/csharp/docs/implementing-a-concept-exercise.md

 ## Inspiration

-When implementing an exericse, it can be very useful to look at already implemented C# exercises like the [strings][concept-exercise-strings], [dates][concept-exercise-dates] or [floating-point numbers][concept-exercise-floating-point-numbers] exercises.
-You can also check the exercise's [general concepts documents][reference] to see if other languages that have already an exercise for that concept.
+When implementing an exercise, it can be very useful to look at already implemented C# exercises like the [strings][concept-exercise-strings], [dates][concept-exercise-dates] or [floating-point numbers][concept-exercise-floating-point-numbers] exercises.
+You can also check the exercise's [general concepts documents][reference] to see if other languages that have already implemented an exercise for that concept.

 ## Help